brettcutt/the-chefs-desire/tests/testing.md

 - H. Single Recipe
   1. All the correct information is displayed.
   2. If the user is also the one who added the recipe, 'delete' and 'edit' buttons appear on the page.
-  3. Per session if the recipes is visited the view count increses by one.
+  3. Per session, if the recipes is visited the view count increases by one.
-  4. A non account holder cannot like a recipe but will receive a message telling them that if they want to like a recipe, they need to register.
-Under the message is a 'register' and 'close' button.
-A click on the register button smooth scrolls to the top of the page and open the register form.
+  4. A non account will be notified to register if they want to 'like' a recipe.
+  5. Under the message is a 'register' and 'close' button.
+A click on the register button, smooth scrolls to the top of the page and opens the register form.
   5. An account holder can only like a recipe once and if the recipe is liked, the heart is disabled and remains solid red.
   6. If the user is also the one who added the recipe, The like button is disabled and the view count remains the same.

 - I. Add Recipe
-  1. All information inputed into the form successfully gets sent to the database.
+  1. All information input into the form, successfully gets sent to the database.
   2. The user is redirected to their newly created recipe in 'single recipe'.

 - J. Edit Recipe